Hrais12/Capstone-Project-/README.md

 - Add Opportunity: Click the "Add New Opportunity" button to open a form for adding a new opportunity.
 - Update Opportunity: Click the "Update" button next to an opportunity to open a form for updating opportunity details.
 - Delete Opportunity: Click the "Delete" button next to an opportunity to remove it from the list.

+### Routes

+The application uses React Router to manage navigation between different pages.
+Here are the available routes:

+- /: The home route which loads the SignUp component.
+- /login: The login route which loads the Login component.
+- /logout: The logout route which loads the Logout component.
+- /dashboard: The dashboard route which loads the Dashboard component, displaying an overview of performance and properties.
+- /clients: The clients route which loads the Clients component, allowing users to manage client information.
+- /opportunities: The opportunities route which loads the Opportunities component, allowing users to manage opportunity information.

 ### Additional features that could be added to the application